icub-tech-iit/documentation/docs/temperature_sensors/software/dataflow.md

 ### Main Flow of Information

 Here's a small yet exhaustive sequence diagram showing the whole dataflow as summarized above.
-In it, it is possible to observe how the different actors that takes part to the pipeline of this feature interact among each other, starting from the lower level up to the higher level.
+It is possible to observe how the different actors that take part in the pipeline interact with each other, starting from the lower level up to the higher level.

 <p align="center">
     <img  src="../img/MotorTemperature-Feature.png" width="700">